The Iron Bridge: Repairs

 In July 1783, a 35 yard wall was built in order to prevent the north bank from slipping into the river.
 Cracks were found in the stone land arch on the south side in December 1784, and the neighbouring abutment showed signs of movement.
-The Gorge is very prone to landslides, and over 20 are recorded in the British Geological Survey's National Landslide Database in the area.
+The gorge is very prone to landslides, and over 20 are recorded in the British Geological Survey's National Landslide Database in the area.
 It was suspected that the sides of the gorge were moving towards the river, forcing the feet of the arch towards each other, and consequently repairs were carried out in 1784, 1791 and 1792.

 It was the only bridge on the River Severn to survive the flood of February 1795 undamaged, due to its strength and small profile against the floodwaters.
 The medieval bridge at Buildwas was replaced with a cast iron bridge by Thomas Telford, which, by virtue of superior design, required half the quantity of iron despite a longer span of 39 m.
 The Buildwas Bridge survived until 1906.
+Contrary to a common misconception, Telford was not responsible for the construction of the bridge itself.

 In 1800 the trustees commissioned repairs which lasted for several years, which involved the replacement of the stone land arches with wooden ones to relieve pressure on the main span.
 A proposal to build a rigid support between the abutments to keep them apart was found to be impossible with the available technology, but was achieved during the later restoration of the bridge in the 1970s.
 In 1812, its construction was described as "very bad" by Charles Hutton, and he predicted that it would not last for long, "though not from any deficiency in the iron-work", but due to cracks that had appeared in the stonework.
 The timber arches were replaced with cast iron ones in December 1820, and further repairs were necessary throughout the remainder of the 19th century.

-Around 1870, "Sir B. Baker stated that it had required patching for ninety years, because the arch and the high side arches would not work together.
+Around 1870, “Sir B. Baker stated that it had required patching for ninety years, because the arch and the high side arches would not work together.
 Expansion and contraction broke the high arch and the connexions between the arches.
 When it broke they fished it.
 Then the bolts sheared or the ironwork broke in a new place.
 He advised that there was nothing unsafe; it was perfectly strong and the stress in vital parts moderate.
 All that needed to be done was to fish the fractured ribs of the high arches, put oval holes in the fishes, and not screw up the bolts too tight."

 On 24 August 1902, a 30 ft length of parapet collapsed into the river, and a section of deck plate weighing around 5 Lcwt fell from the bridge in July 1903.
 The opening of a toll-free concrete bridge in 1909 caused concern among the trustees, but it continued to be used by vehicles and pedestrians.